 Tallman Trask III is problem solver.
-He serves as the executive vice president and chief fiscal and administrative officer of Duke University.
-Almost 20 years ago, he was recruited by then Duke President Nan Keohane who called him out of the blue.
-The third-generation Californian had been performing similar duties at University of Washington.
+Almost 20 years ago, he was recruited by then-Duke President Nan Keohane who called him out of the blue.
+The third-generation Californian had been performing similar duties at University of Washington, and went on to serve as the executive vice president and chief fiscal and administrative officer of Duke University.

-At Duke, he’s responsible for most of the fiscal and physical planning of the university, the second largest private employer in North Carolina with more than 39,000 full-time employees.
+At Duke, he was responsible for most of the fiscal and physical planning of the university, the second largest private employer in North Carolina with more than 39,000 full-time employees.

 In 1997, Tallman commissioned a campus master plan which would set a framework for the location, architecture and “Duke-ness” of future buildings.

-He has spearheaded several building projects including the renovation of the historic West Union Building, Baldwin Auditorium and Perkins Library; the expansion and upgrade of the Sarah P. Duke Gardens; construction of the Nasher Art Museum, two residential complexes, a four-part engineering complex, and several research buildings; and major additions to the Washington Duke Inn and to the divinity, business, and law schools.
+He has spearheaded several building projects including the renovation of the historic West Union Building, Baldwin Auditorium and Perkins Library; the expansion and upgrade of the Sarah P. Duke Gardens; construction of the Nasher Museum of Art, two residential complexes, a four-part engineering complex, and several research buildings, as well as major additions to the Washington Duke Inn and to the divinity, business and law schools.

 Tallman navigated Duke through the financial crisis of 2008, when the endowment declined by 25 percent in one year.
-It’s now at its highest point, $7 billion.
+By the end of his tenure it had reached $8.5 billion.

 He’s also credited with leading the university’s effort to revitalize downtown Durham.
 Duke is an initial and major tenant in American Tobacco, a mixed-use redevelopment featuring commercial, residential, and office spaces in former tobacco warehouses.
 When Tallman arrived at Duke, the university leased about 30,000 square feet of office space in the Bull City’s downtown.
 Now, it leases more than a million square feet.